mdvdv/analysis-and-development-of-algorithms/README.md

 </table>

 <a name='003'></a>
 <h2>TASK 3.
 ALGORITHMS FOR UNCONSTRAINED NONLINEAR OPTIMIZATION.
-FIRST- AND SECONDORDER</h2>
+FIRST- AND SECONDORDER METHODS</h2>

 <h3>Goal</h3>